Guidelines on the Use of AI Tools For Academic Work

 Prompt and output

-How the output was used in the assignment
+How the output is used in the assignment

-Alternatively, if an AI tool was used to generate a more extensive set of intermediate outputs that were then developed into a final product, you should preserve a full transcript of the relevant interactions with the AI as an appendix for submission with your assignment.
-Your instructor may also require you to explicitly declare if AI tools were not used in a part of your assignment, or for the whole assignment.
+Alternatively, if an AI tool was used to generate a more extensive set of intermediate outputs that were then developed into a final product, you can also preserve a full transcript of the relevant interactions with the AI as an appendix for submission with your assignment.
+Your instructor may also require that if AI tools were not used in a specific part of your assignment, you should declare that explicitly.
 In all cases, seek advice from your course instructor.

 4. YOU ARE RESPONSIBLE FOR YOUR WORK

-Remember the limitations of current generation AI tools:
+Remember the limitations of current generative AI tools:

-• Output may be offensive or discriminatory, as AI tools cannot make opinions or judgment calls aligned with legal and social norms.
+Output may be offensive or discriminatory, as AI tools may not produce opinions or judgment calls that are always aligned with legal and social norms.

 You should thus always assume that the AI’s output is incorrect until you have separately checked it against reliable sources (citing those sources properly) or have gone through the workings yourself.
 You also cannot assume that the AI’s output is relevant and sufficiently contextualized for your purposes.
 In some cases, the rhetorical structure of the AI’s output is usable, but the details of the content are not.
 Always remember that you, rather than the AI tool, are responsible for the quality and integrity of the work you submit.
 AI tools are tools, and as such, cannot take responsibility for any information or text that they produce.